dmwm/tutorials/environ/dmwm-build.rst

 The pull requests will then be tested automatically by the build-agent, which will post the result as a comment and change the status of the pull request accordingly to the build result.
 If it fails, it usually means the changes could not be merged or the build itself failed.
-You can check the build-agent logs to find out what was wrong.
+You can check the build-agent log as pointed by the test results to find out what went wrong.

 If you later fix the problem, or simply update the pull request with more commits, the build-agent should detect the changes and re-test them.
 You don't need to close the pull request and open a new one.
 It is enough to push your changes to the same source branch on your forked copy of the git repository in github.

+However, if in the meantime your PR has been approved by the COMP release managers and pushed upstream, then **do not update** anymore the PR.
+Instead, close it (if not yet done) and re-do the process from the beginning, making sure your source branch contains the updated changes pushed upstream.